Tottenham Hotspur F.C. Under-21s and Academy: First Year Academy Players

+Out on loan

 Notable Tottenham Hotspur F.C. youth team players or Academy graduates

 The following list of youth team players or Academy graduates appeared in a competitive first team fixture for Tottenham Hotspur and have been capped in a full international since the Second World War.
 Players still currently playing for the club are in bold.
-Other still active players are in italcs.
+Other still active players are in italics.